|Appointed Community Members||Designated Agency Members|

 Appointed Community Members

 John Andelin joined the Partnership in December 2001, and enjoys trying to improve the community’s culture.
-He serves on the Partnership’s Assets & READY Committees and has long been involved with the Teen Network Board.
+He serves on the Partnership’s Assets & READY Committees.
 John represents the Partnership in the school system’s review of graduation rates and serves as a reviewer of the Community Report Card every 3 years.

 Michael Brown joined the Partnership in January 2012.
 He became involved due to its focus on youth and families.
 With more than 30 years as an educator, he brings a great deal of experience, understanding, and leadership to the Partnership’s efforts to build a healthy community for Arlington children, youth and families.